lorenzoalali/Gemini-and-AI-Studio-Mass-Chat-Deleter/README.md

 ### Google Gemini Bulk Deleter
 *   **Mass Deletion:** One-click solution to clear history by automating the removal of all chats in the sidebar.
+*   **Select & Delete:** Checkboxes allow for precise removal of specific conversations.
 *   **Smart DOM Interaction:** Deletes items sequentially without requiring a full page reload for every action.
 *   **Safety Stop:** A visible "Stop" button allows you to halt the automated deletion process instantly.
 *   **Status Indicators:** Visual emojis indicate when the bulk removal is in progress.